The Best Ways To “Teach” Your Toddler To Read!

 Encourage Invented Spelling

-What your child is doing is inventing their own spelling based on how a letter sounds phonetically.
+Your child is inventing his own spelling based on how a letter sounds phonetically.

 Will You Still “Teach” Your Toddler To Read?